Skip to main content

 • Video conferencing during remote work: 25 MWh annually

 The Exponential Growth Problem: Computational demands were growing faster than efficiency improvements, meaning absolute energy consumption continued increasing despite more efficient hardware.
+My work on GPU power monitoring in the homelab revealed the stark reality: a single ML training run consumed more power than my entire house for a day.

 Measuring and Understanding Our Impact